KangBK0120/CAM/README.md

 python train.py
 ```

-if you want to use custom dataset, change code in utils.py or train.py
+if you want to use custom dataset, change codes in utils.py or train.py

 To create CAM(it needs saved model)
 ```bash